-Kathy spent over 30 years working at Vocational Services Inc. (VSI)–Sheltered Workshop earning a subminimum wage.
+Kathy Staude spent more than 30 years working at Vocational Services Inc. (VSI)–Sheltered Workshop earning a subminimum wage.

 In June of 2017, she made the big decision to change her life and explore competitive employment.
 Kathy chose Life Unlimited, Inc. – Employment Services to be the service provider.